Ficool

 Rhea lowered her eyes, her voice softer now.

-"Father… I want to learn the sword.
-I know I cannot become a knight, but at least… I want to defend myself."
+"Father… I wish to learn the sword.
+I know I can't become a knight, but at least... let me learn to defend myself."

-"Rhea, my daughter, you know this path is not yours.
-You are a princess of Nebura.
-Your place is to uphold its honor, not to bear its blade."
+"you know that path isn't meant for you.
+You're a princess of Nebura.
+Your duty is to uphold its honor, not to bear its blade."

 Rhea let out a deep sigh.

-"But Father, Nexa grows stronger every day through training.
+"But Father… Nexa keeps getting stronger from all his training.
 Why can't I?
 I only want to learn… not to become a knight."

 Edlen studied her with steady eyes, unwavering in his role as both king and father.

 At those words, Rhea's gaze fell to the floor.
-She knew the truth—she had not been born with Lun.
-Unlike Nexa, who carried their father's legacy and gifts, she lived in the shadow of her younger brother's brilliance.
+Of course she knew, she's a princess and she had not been born with Lun.
+Unlike her younger brother, who carried their father's legacy and gifts, she lived in the shadow of her younger brother's brilliance.
 Though she fought against it, envy often stirred quietly within her heart.

 King Edlen's voice softened, though his words carried weight.